nujs/nu/doc/api/process.markdown

 either occurred).

 * `after(context, storageValue)`: A `Function` called immediately after the asynchronous event's callback has run.
-Note that if the event's callback throws during execution this is will not be called if the error is not handled.
+Note this will not be called if the callback throws and the error is not handled.

 * `error(storageValue, error)`: A `Function` called if the event's callback threw.
 If `error` returns `true` then Node will assume the error has been properly handled and resume execution normally.
-In the case multiple `error()` callbacks have been registered, only **one** of those callbacks needs to return `true` for `AsyncListener` to accept that the error has been handled.
+When multiple `error()` callbacks have been registered, only **one** of those callbacks needs to return `true` for `AsyncListener` to accept that the error has been handled.

 `storageValue`: A `Value` (i.e. anything) that will be, by default, attached to all new event instances.
 This will be overwritten if a `Value`